shS83/shS83/README.md

 - Hi.
 I'm Santeri Saarinen.
-- I'm interested in Python and Javascript.
+- I'm interested in Python, Javascript and Rust.
 - You can reach me through Github.

 <!---